 Card Type Slot

-CompactFlash ® right
+CompactFlash [®] right

 IBM Microdrive TM right

-Memory Stick ® left
+Memory Stick [®] left

 MultiMediaCard TM left

 Secure Digital TM left

-SmartMedia TM left
+SmartMedia TM (3.3V only) left

-Each slot is assigned a different drive letter (for example, the E: and F: drives) so data can be transferred from one media type to another.
+Each slot is assigned a different drive letter (for example, the E: and F: drives) so data can be transferred from one card type to another.

-Inserting a memory card
+Using a memory card

-To use a memory card:
+To insert a memory card:

-1 Insert the memory card into the memory card slot with the label facing up and the arrow on the label pointing towards the notebook.
+1 Insert the memory card into the memory card slot with the label facing up and the arrow on the label pointing towards your notebook.